arcus-azure/arcus.webapi/docs/preview/features/logging.md

 ```

 This means that every endpoint will only track `201 Created` responses.
 Changing this in the options is usually for when you want to streamline your entire application to only track a certain set of status codes.
-More grainer control can be achieved via placing an attribute on either the controller's class definition or the endpoint method:
+More fine grained control can be achieved via placing an attribute on either the controller's class definition or the endpoint method:

 ```csharp
 using Arcus.WebApi.Logging;